mhoehle/hoehleatsu.github.io/_posts/2020-03-16-flatteningthecurve.md

 As much as I support the message and reasons for flattening the curve, some of the visualizations have shortcomings from an infectious disease modelling point of view: They transport the message that the number of individuals, which -as an result of the outbreak- will need hospitalization, is fixed.
 Hence, the figure suggests that it's impossible to avoid a certain number of infected (say 40-70% of the population), but we save lives by stretching out hospital cases over time.
 Although the conclusion is correct, the premise is IMHO wrong:
 Reducing the basic reproduction number by drastically reducing contacts or quickly isolating infectious diseases also reduces the size of the outbreak.
 Also others, like [Ben Bolker](http://ms.mcmaster.ca/~bolker/misc/peak_I_simple.html) have pointed out this flaw.

 We shall use a simple and common mathematical model from infectious disease modelling to illustrate this point.
 This model is easily implemented in R - showing how is a secondary objective of this post.
-The R code of this post is available from [github](https://raw.githubusercontent.com/hoehleatsu/hoehleatsu.github.io/master/_source/2020-03-16-flatteningthecurve.Rmd).
+The R code of this post is available from [github](https://raw.githubusercontent.com/hoehleatsu/hoehleatsu.github.io/master/_source/2020-03-16-flatteningthecurve.Rmd) and is nicely visualized interactively by a
+[**Shiny App**](https://tinu.shinyapps.io/Flatten_the_Curve/) made by Tinu Schneider.

 A word of caution at this point: **The numbers and illustrations used in this post address the point of visualization and are not an attempt to generate actual policy advice**.